Cristi075/cristi075.github.io/_posts/2022-10-27-HTB HackTheBoo 2022-Web1-Evaluation Deck.markdown

 ![The web application]({{site.baseurl}}/assets/img/HackTheBoo_2022/evaluation_deck/webapp.png){: .center-image}

-Now, let's take a look at the request that is made when flipping a card.
+Now, let's take a look at the request that is made when flipping a card (using BurpSuite).

 ![Request example]({{site.baseurl}}/assets/img/HackTheBoo_2022/evaluation_deck/request.png){: .center-image}